Chondrodysplasia punctata

 Migraines occur most frequently in the morning, especially upon waking.
 Some people have migraines at predictable times, such as before menstruation or on weekends following a stressful week of work.
 Many people feel exhausted or weak following a migraine but are usually symptom-free between attacks.

 Drug therapy for migraine is divided into acute and preventive treatment.
 Acute or "abortive" medications are taken as soon as symptoms occur to relieve pain and restore function.
 Preventive treatment involves taking medicines daily to reduce the severity of future attacks or keep them from happening.
-The U.S. Food and Drug Administration (FDA) has approved a variety of drugs for these treatment methods.
+The U.S. Food and Drug Administration (FDA) has approved the drugs enenmab (Aimovig) for the preventive treatment of headache and galcanezumab-gnlm (Emgality) injections to treat episodic cluster headache.
+The FDA also has approved lasmiditan (Reyvow) and ubrogepant (Ubrelvy) tablets for short-term treatment of migraine with our without aura.
 Headache drug use should be monitored by a physician, since some drugs may cause side effects.

 Acute treatment for migraine may include any of the following drugs:

-Taking headache relief drugs more than three times a week may lead to medication overuse headache (previously called rebound headache), in which the initial headache is relieved temporarily but reappears as the drug wears off.
+Taking headache relief drugs more than three times a week may lead to medication overuse headache, in which the initial headache is relieved temporarily but reappears as the drug wears off.
 Taking more of the drug to treat the new headache leads to progressively shorter periods of pain relief and results in a pattern of recurrent chronic headache.
 Headache pain ranges from moderate to severe and may occur with nausea or irritability.
 It may take weeks for these headaches to end once the drug is stopped.

 Several preventive medicines for migraine were initially marketed for conditions other than migraine:

-Natural treatments for migraine include riboflavin (vitamin B2), magnesium, coenzyme Q10, and butterbur.
+Natural treatments for migraine include riboflavin (vitamin B2), magnesium, coenzyme Q10, and butterbur (plant extract).

 Non-drug therapy for migraine includes biofeedback and relaxation training, both of which help individuals cope with or control the development of pain and the body's response to stress.